midstar/bluetooth_speaker_scripts/README.md

 # Bluetooth speaker scripts Home Assistant

-Scripts for connecting, disconnecting, check connection status and play audo to a bluetooth speaker.
+Scripts for connecting, disconnecting, check connection status and play audio on a Bluetooth speaker.

 I wrote the scripts so that they can be used from Home Assistant.